-The architecture proposed here follows all the best practices from BDE and the live prototype
+The architecture proposed here follows all the best practices from BDE and the live prototype has been deployed using this tooling.
+This allows us to move the system from a single machine

 2.2 Apache Kafka

 Kafka [1], describes itself as a distributed streaming platform.
 It is easiest to think of it as a fault tolerant, append-only log.
 This is a very generic primitive to build robust distributed systems with.